enableiot/iotkit-agent/README.md

 The IoT Kit Agent includes default certificates to provide "out of the box" connectivity.
 These are fine for public data submissions but should not be used for production deployments.

+## What's new in version 1.7.1
+DP-4247 – Improved detection of connection loss for WebSocket protocol
+* Agent exchange messages with Web Socket Server on regular basis and try to reconnect in case of no response from the server.

+DP-4299 – Testing WS connection in test command
+* When rest+ws protocol is used in agent, test command checks both REST API availability and WebSocket connection.
+Agent tries to connect to WebSocket Server up to 3 times.

+DP-4249 – Print WebSocket connection closed reason
+* Updated version of used websocket library.
+Printing connection closed reason.

+DP-3587 – Changed execution of a custom function to create date to built-in Date.now()
+* Using built-in function instead of custom one.

+DP-3588 – Removed custom filterBy function that duplicates built-in filter
+* Using built-in function instead of custom one.

+DP-3596 – During activation process connection to MQTT broker has been unnecessarily closed
+* Removed forced disconnection from activation.

+DP-3792 – Catch error during MQTT connection and log warning
+* Logging problems with MQTT connection when error occur.

+DP-3781 – Added command for displaying current data directory
+* New command data-directory is available in iotkit-admin.

+DP-3944 – Changed order of iotkit-admin commands in help message
+* Related commands are in groups.

+DP-3931 – Added command for setting actual time on Galileo
+* Intel Edison has built-in system time synchronization and this command is not needed.
+However, on devices with wrong date which do not use systemd-timesyncd command set-time can be used to set actual UTC time used in IoT Cloud on your device.

 ## What's new in version 1.7.0
 DP-3864 – Support for actuations via websocket protocol.
 * Changed default connector to rest+ws.
 Permanent connection to server can be established using WebSocket for receiving actuations while other commands use REST protocol.
 Both can work with proxy